alexa/alexa-auto-sdk/platforms/android/ALEXA.md

 ### Overview

-The AAC Alexa API provides interfaces for standard AVS features.
+The Alexa Auto Alexa API provides interfaces for standard Alexa features.
 For an Android project you should consider creating a class per interface you wish to handle.

 ### Handling Alexa State Changes

-The AAC SDK manages internal state information for Alexa and provides an interface for developers to handle Alexa state changes in their platform.
+The Alexa Auto SDK manages internal state information for Alexa and provides an interface for developers to handle Alexa state changes in their platform.
 To implement a custom handler for Alexa state changes, the `AlexaClient` class should be extended:

 ```
 public class AlexaClientHandler extends AlexaClient